mdoyle17/Molecular-Dynamics-Analysis-in-Python/README.md

 ## itp
-Contains the relevant .itp files used for this work
+Topology folder for this work

 ## strong_solvent_peaks_in_20_ansgtrom_of_OEC.pdb
 .pdb file contaning coordinates of additional waters from the simulation which are likely to be in the PS II S1 structure